shakes76/PatternAnalysis-2023/recognition/project_s4745511/README.md

 # Classification of Alzheimer’s Disease using Siamese Neural Network
-(A Deep Learning Approach with Application to the ADNI Dataset)
+(A Deep Learning Approach with Application to the ADNI Dataset) <br>
+Name - Danita Anubhuti Prakash <br>
+Student ID: s4745511

 ## 1.Overview
 The focus of this project is to develop medical image classification system using Siamese networks.
 Here, I used the ADNI dataset which contains brain images divided into two categories: Alzheimer's disease (AD) vs. normal (NC).
 This project can contribute significantly to early Alzheimer's disease diagnosis.
 The code in this repository is designed for building, training, and evaluating two neural network models: a Siamese Network and a Classification Model.
 These models are typically used for image-based tasks like similarity comparison and classification.
 The Siamese Network learns to extract meaningful features from images and computes a similarity score between pairs of images.
 The Classification Model, built on top of the Siamese Network, is used for classifying images based on the features extracted by the Siamese Network.